ateliedocodigo/py-queue-manager/README.rst

 py-queue-manager
 ================

-Library to deal with RabbitMQ
+Library to deal with RabbitMQ and Google PubSub

 Usage
 -----